 When it comes to making financial progress, we can probably all agree that saving for the future is a critical part of the equation.
 But how much are you supposed to be socking away exactly?

-According to the 50/20/30 rule, your monthly budget should be divided into three distinct categories of expenses: 50% should be reserved for essentials (think housing and food), 30% should be allocated for lifestyle choices (things like nights out and 121 channels of cable) … and at least 20% should go toward what we call “financial priorities,” which include debt payments, retirement contributions and, of course, savings.
+According to the 50/20/30 rule, you should consider dividing your monthly budget into three distinct categories of expenses: 50% should be reserved for essentials (think housing and food), 30% should be allocated for lifestyle choices (things like nights out and 121 channels of cable) ... and at least 20% should go toward what we call "financial priorities," which can include debt payments, retirement contributions and, of course, savings.

-Since these percentages are divisions of your net pay—the after-tax income that you bring home—someone who makes, say, $35,000 a year should set aside at least about $4,800 for financial priorities.
+Since these percentages are divisions of your net pay—the after-tax income that you bring home—someone who makes, say, $35,000 a year should consider setting aside at least about $4,800 for financial priorities.